enviodev/telegram-to-notiondb/README.md

 - The first time you run the tool, you'll need to provide your phone number and verification code
 - If you have 2FA enabled, you'll also need to provide your password
 - After successful login, save the session string for future use
-- The tool is currently configured to search for chats containing "Envio" - you can modify this in the code if needed
+- The tool accepts a search substring as a command line argument
 - The tool automatically disconnects from Telegram when the sync is complete